apache/cloudstack-documentation/source/adminguide/accounts.rst

           the entered password.

        #.
 If LDAP authentication checks out, CloudStack checks if the
-          authenticated user exists in the domain it they try to log on to.
+          authenticated user exists in the domain it is trying to log on to.

           #.
-If it exists it is ensured to be enabled
+If the user exists in CloudStack, it is ensured to be enabled

           #. if it doesn't exist it is created in a new account with
              the username as names for both account and user.